Admissions and Records

 Up to eight semesters of honors courses taken in the last three years of high school, including up to two approved courses taken in the tenth grade can be accepted.
 Each unit of A in an honors course will receive a total of 5 points; B, 4 points; and C, 3 points.

-Persons who did not graduate from a California high school and are not residents of California for tuition purposes need a minimum index of 3502 (SAT) or 842 (ACT).
+Persons who neither graduated from a California high school nor are a resident of California for tuition purposes need a minimum index of 3502 (SAT) or 842 (ACT).
 Graduates of secondary schools in foreign countries must be judged to have academic preparation and abilities equivalent to applicants eligible under this section.

 An applicant with a grade point average of 3.00 or above (3.61 for nonresidents) is not required to submit test scores.
 However, all applicants for admission are urged to take the SAT or ACT and provide the scores of such tests to each CSU to which they seek admission.
 Campuses use these test results for advising and placement purposes and may require them for admission to impacted majors or programs.
 Impacted CSU campuses require SAT or ACT scores of all applicants for freshman admission.